 Validation steps are performed with Matlab-Simulink, on computer and engine test bench.
 Validation steps: What are the reasons?
 What are the objectives?
-What kind of technologies
+What kind of technologies and tools are used?

 MIL - SIL validation: strategy functional validation with an engine modeling.